goozyshi/stream-chat/README.md

-# stream-chat
+# stream-chat 视频聊天室

 Description: A platform can be used to communicate with facetime。

-Tech Stack: Node.js + Express
+Tech Stack: Node.js + Express + socket.io

 ## Install